covidsafewatch/website/input/senate-submissions/apple-app-store-reviews-of-covidsafe.md

-Title: Apple Appstore Reviews of COVIDSafe
+Title: Apple App Store Reviews of COVIDSafe
 Status: Not submitted.
 Refresh data before submission.
 IssueMaintainer: ghuntley
 ---

 # Overview

-These reviews were exported on the 22nd of May 2020 from the Apple Appstore.
+These reviews were exported on the 22nd of May 2020 from the Apple App Store.
 The latest data can be programatically accessed via https://itunes.apple.com/au/rss/customerreviews/id=1509242894/xml

 Geoffrey Huntley has seen no replies from customer support to app store reviews left by people who have been experiencing troubles downloading, registering and using the COVIDSafe application.